CharafeddineMechalikh/PureEdgeSim/README.md

 *   Cloud, Edge, and Mist computing scenarios

-*   And basicaly, any scenario that involves computing on distributed nodes or mobility, for example:
+*   And basically, any scenario that involves computing on distributed nodes or mobility, for example:

-VANETs/MANET networks, IoT applications, Mobile Devices Clouds, Mobile Edge Computing,...
+IoT applications, Mobile Devices Clouds, Mobile Edge Computing,...

 ## 4. PureEdgeSim features